-We actually came to York because is was less expensive and only an hour from Hershey, PA.
-Our main reason was to attend America’s Largest RV show, the Hershey RV Show and largest antique automobile flea market is held every year at Hershey Park.
+We actually came to York because it was less expensive and only an hour from Hershey, PA.
+Our main reason was to attend America’s Largest RV Show, the Hershey RV Show, and the largest antique automobile flea market is held every year at Hershey Park.
 We found a great little campground, right off PA Highway 30, Ben Franklin Campground.
-A family owned campground that is making huge improvements, extremely friendly and will go out of their way to help anyone.
+A family-owned campground that is making huge improvements, is extremely friendly and will go out of its way to help anyone.

 Seven Fantastic things to do while visiting York PA with Kids

-This is a must see and the kids will love it.
-It is also free but don’t forget to leave without buying some chocolate.
+This is a must-see and the kids will love it.
+It is also free but doesn’t forget to leave without buying some chocolate.
 They also offer a 20-minute tram tour that tells how chocolate’s made with singing cows, animated Kiss’ and Reese’s.

-This is a must see and place to get a great deal if you are looking for a new RV.
+This is a must-see and a place to get a great deal if you are looking for a new RV.
 We suggest the 3-day pass, which will get you two days free.
-We went four days and not sure if we saw everything.
+We went for four days and were not sure if we saw everything.
 This is a great place to talk to factory reps and see new models but bring your walking shoes.

-They offer the free tour (60 min long) or the paid tour ($35 per person 90 min long).
-We chose the free tour and were amazed at how clean the factory was, the new technology and how the bikes were made.
-I suggest getting their early because it fill up fast and it’s first to come first to take the tour.
+They offer the free tour (60 min long) or the paid tour ($35 per person for 90 min long).
+We chose the free tour and were amazed at how clean the factory was, the new technology, and how the bikes were made.
+I suggest getting there early because it fills up fast and it’s first to come first to take the tour.

 We really enjoyed talking with the students and learning about how watches and clocks get fixed and maintained.
-I think this is my hubby favorite and is still considering going to school one day to become a watch expert.
-We suggest calling making reservations because this is a working school and their time is valuable, but they love guest.
+I think this is my hubby’s favorite and is still considering going to school one day to become a watch expert.
+We suggest calling to make reservations because this is a working school and their time is valuable, but they love guests.